What’s in your credit report—and why does it matter?

 A credit report shows your loans, credit cards and payment history, as well as whether you’ve filed for bankruptcy.
 The three major credit bureaus—Experian, Equifax and TransUnion—collect information from public records and companies you do business with and use that information to create your report.
 The report has four sections, and here’s what’s contained in each:

-Your name, current and past addresses, Social Security number and date of birth.
+Your name (and any previous names), current and past addresses, Social Security number and date of birth.

-All of your open and closed loans and credit card accounts and your track record for repaying them.
+All your loans and credit card accounts (whether open or closed) and your track record for repaying them.
 This is where any missed or late payments show up.

 Bankruptcy filings.
 The credit bureaus stopped including other public financial information, such as tax liens and civil judgments, in 2018.
 Any nonfinancial public records you may have, like speeding tickets, won’t be on here.